Rize of the Fenix: Commercial performance

-On 16 May 2012, The Official Charts Company in the UK reported in a mid-week chart update that the album took an early lead over the previous week's #1, Keane's Strangeland, which fell to #2.
-However, by the end of the week, Keane's album overtook them and Rize of the Fenix debuted at #2 in the top 40 UK Albums Chart with under 16,000 sales.
+On 16 May 2012, The Official Charts Company in the UK reported in a mid-week chart update that the album took an early lead over the previous week's No. 1, Keane's Strangeland, which fell to No. 2.
+However, by the end of the week, Keane's album overtook them and Rize of the Fenix debuted at No. 2 in the top 40 UK Albums Chart with under 16,000 sales.
 Yet, the album topped the UK Rock Chart and UK Download Chart.
-The album also debuted at #10 in the UK Record Store Top 40 Chart.
+The album also debuted at No. 10 in the UK Record Store Top 40 Chart.

-On 18 May 2012, in a mid-week chart update in the US, the Billboard reported that Rize of the Fenix stood at #3 with an estimated 40,000 to 50,000 units shifted, only behind Adam Lambert's Trespassing and Adele's 21 respectively, according to Nielsen SoundScan.
-However, it was officially announced that the album debuted at #4 on the charts and sold 49,000 units.
+On 18 May 2012, in a mid-week chart update in the US, the Billboard reported that Rize of the Fenix stood at No. 3 with an estimated 40,000 to 50,000 units shifted, only behind Adam Lambert's Trespassing and Adele's 21 respectively, according to Nielsen SoundScan.
+However, it was officially announced that the album debuted at No. 4 on the charts and sold 49,000 units.

 The album is the highest-selling comedy album of 2012 selling 113,000 copies in the US.

 Critical response

 Upon its release, Rize of the Fenix received generally favorable reviews from music critics with an aggregate score of 64/100 on Metacritic, based on thirteen reviews.

 Mark Harris of Upstart Magazine commended the production quality, saying it was "the most tightly composed material the duo has ever created".
 Harris pointed out that the duo's maturity as performers was showing, noting that although it made their material less crass, it allowed them to stray from being a "one punchline joke".
 Callum Thomson of Hit The Floor magazine gave the album a 9/10 and said that "it’s everything you should expect from these two masters of comedic music by now".
 Steven Hyden from The A.V.
 Club gave the album a B+ and concluded with "No joke: Rize of the Fenix is one of the year's most enjoyable hard-rock records."
-As of May, the community grade by users is B. Stephen Thomas Erlewine of Allmusic gave a score of 4 out of 5 stars and said "Rize of the Fenix does amount to a rousing comeback for Tenacious D: they're back to their old tricks, oblivious to whether the world at large actually cares about their shenanigans".
+As of May, the grade by readers is B. Stephen Thomas Erlewine of Allmusic gave a score of 4 out of 5 stars and said "Rize of the Fenix does amount to a rousing comeback for Tenacious D: they're back to their old tricks, oblivious to whether the world at large actually cares about their shenanigans".
 Ryan Reed from Paste magazine gave the album an 8.3/10 and praised a number of songs, such as the title song for being "so powerful, so perfect, so representative of what these guys do well" and "The Ballad of Hollywood Jack and the Rage Kage" for being "another classic" which "could be taken at face-value as a legitimate betrayal-redemption story", although mentioning that the writing style for the other songs "seems to suggest the assistance of a computer-based Rock Generator, with tunes that feel more like templates".